A shortened winter break means less time to work or travel home | CBC News

-International students say U of M left them without mental-health support during strike by faculty
+International students say U of M left them without mental-health support during faculty strike

 However, some international students say the effects of the strike are far from over.